tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Override the default JavaScript event name for page views.
 Update this value if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from `gtm.js`.

-Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is the one specified in this setting.
+Please note: When an event is fired, the Nameless Analytics Client-side Tracker Tag checks if the JavaScript event that triggered the tag is the one specified in this setting.
 If it is, the tag generates a new `page_id` value.
 For this reason, the `page_view` event must be the first event on a page.
 Any event sent on a page prior to the first `page_view` event will be ignored because it lacks a `page_id`.

 ### Override default JavaScript virtual page view event names